 (F) Pursuant to sections 307.55, 319.16, and 321.15 of the Revised Code, a county auditor may issue, and a county treasurer may redeem, electronic warrants authorizing direct deposit for payment of county obligations in accordance with rules adopted by the director of budget and management pursuant to Chapter 119. of the Revised Code.

-(G) The legislative authority of a municipal corporation, for employees of the municipal corporation, a county auditor, for county employees, or a board of township trustees, for township employees, may adopt a direct deposit payroll policy under which all employees of the municipal corporation, all county employees, or all township employees, as the case may be, provide a written authorization designating a financial institution and an account number to which payment of the employee's compensation shall be credited under the municipal corporation's, county's, or township's direct deposit payroll policy.
-The direct deposit payroll policy adopted by the legislative authority of a municipal corporation, a county auditor, or a board of township trustees may exempt from the direct deposit requirement those municipal, county, or township employees who cannot provide an account number, or for other reasons specified in the policy.
+(G) The legislative authority of a municipal corporation, for public officials of the municipal corporation, a county auditor, for county public officials, or a board of township trustees, for township public officials, may adopt a direct deposit payroll policy under which all public officials of the municipal corporation, all county public officials, or all township public officials, as the case may be, provide a written authorization designating a financial institution and an account number to which payment of the public official's compensation shall be credited under the municipal corporation's, county's, or township's direct deposit payroll policy.
+The direct deposit payroll policy adopted by the legislative authority of a municipal corporation, a county auditor, or a board of township trustees may exempt from the direct deposit requirement those municipal, county, or township public officials who cannot provide an account number, or for other reasons specified in the policy.
 The written authorization is not a public record under section 149.43 of the Revised Code.

 Amended by 130th General Assembly File No. TBD, HB 483, §101.01, eff.
 9/15/2014.